• Skip to primary navigation

 As simple as it is, the fun part is deciding what to use the lemon curd for.
 Smeared on toast, baked in a scone or enjoyed with meringue, lemon curd is the versatile spread that is ideal for any dessert or brunch dish from pancakes to waffles to cakes, and that's just as we did.

-Using our traditional almond olive oil cake base, each layer has a burst of fresh ricotta to balance the tanginess of the lemon curd with black and blueberries to compliment the sweetness, and finished with basil leaves.
+Using our traditional Flourless Almond Cake as a base, each layer has a burst of fresh homemade ricotta cheese to balance the tanginess of the lemon curd with black and blueberries to compliment the sweetness and finished with basil leaves.
 But what makes this the ideal spring brunch dish is the simplicity of the almond olive oil cake.
-While more savoury than sweet, this light and airy cake is similar to a moist banana bread and is the ultimate vehicle for lemon curd.
+While more savory than sweet, this light and airy cake is similar to moist banana bread and is the ultimate vehicle for lemon curd.

 Slice of almond cake with lemon curd, berries, and ricotta